choojs/choo-choo/exercises/countdown_till_noon/problem.md

 To get a feel of the basic components of a Choo app, you will build a simple app that exposes a HTML button.
 After this button was clicked 5 times, you'll send a verification request to the workshopper, which will verify that the button was indeed clicked 5 times.
+You will store the amount the button was clicked as a number in the global state, under the name `clicked`.

 Here's a little help as to what a starter template could look like: